 Research & Teaching Interests

-Professor Trotmans research interests are in the judgment and decision making area, pertaining to audit, corporate governance and corporate social responsibility.
+Professor Trotman’s research interests are in the judgment and decision-making area, pertaining to auditing, corporate governance, and corporate social responsibility.
 Professor Trotman teaches undergraduate Financial Accounting and Reporting.

 Services to the Profession

 Professor Trotman serves as an editorial board member for Issues in Accounting Education, an American Accounting Association journal.
 Professor Trotman also reviews for Behavioral Research in Accounting and Accounting Horizons.

 - The International Audit and Assurance Standards Board, the Institute of Chartered Accountants of Scotland, and the International Association for Accounting Education and Research – Informing the IAASB Standard-Setting Process research project grant (2016)

 - Foundation for Audit Research – research project grant (2016)

 - Chartered Accountants Australia & New Zealand – research project grant (2014)